rblack42/pylitproject/rst/introduction/01-concepts.rst

 code example was created.
 That just does not sound like a good idea!

 Instead I kept examples in a separate repository managed by custom extensions to Sphinx as it processed my lecture notes.
-That worked, but i had two repositories to manage, and including code from a different repository into the lecture notes was not a simple solution.
+That worked, but now I had two repositories to manage for each course, and including code from a different repository into the lecture notes was not a simple solution.
 I had to run back and forth between repositories to manage all of the notes.

 Literate Programming
 ====================